 - Scroll down to “Exit Counseling” and use the blue Start button.

-- Add Southeast Technical Institute at the school you wish to notify and then click Continue.
+- Add Southeast Technical College at the school you wish to notify and then click Continue.

 - Complete the Exit Counseling as instructed.
 Be sure to answer all questions on each page before proceeding.
 Once completed, you will receive a confirmation of completion statement.